 Principle #1: Build Skin In The Game

 Building a business is tough and it takes a certain type of emotional strength and psychological makeup in order to endure.
-Sacrifice is part of the game when you’re just starting any venture and depending on how you start, you may be managing many roles during initial growth.
+Sacrifice is part of the game when you’re just starting any venture and depending on the infrastructure you’re afforded with, you may be managing many roles during initial growth.
 At some point I was involved with washing dishes, managing catering operations and managing client accounts.
-All of this while working a full time teaching job.
+All of this while working a full-time teaching job.
 Sacrifice is also necessary if you want to attract partners or investors because you want to demonstrate you’ve got yourself invested in your vision.

 Principle #2: Use What You Got

-In the beginning of any venture it may not be perfect.
-Whether that be insufficient amount of key people, limited financial resources, or lack of equipment needed, START WITH WHAT YOU HAVE ACCESS TO.
-Samone and myself started with what we had.
-We utilized our two-bedroom apartment with a patio storage closet to house catering equipment.
-Dried goods and non perishables were stored in the second bedroom of our apartment.
+At the beginning of any venture, it may not be perfect.
+Whether that be an insufficient amount of key people, limited financial resources, or lack of equipment needed, START WITH WHAT YOU HAVE ACCESS TO.
+Samone and I grew the catering company with what we had.
+We utilized our two-bedroom apartment back in 2011 that had a patio storage closet to house catering equipment.
+Dried goods and non-perishables were stored in the second bedroom of our apartment.
 To maintain health and safety standards, we stored and prepared perishable food items at a licensed commissary because legally we couldn’t prepare any food in our home.
-We rented a virtual office to conduct consultations with clients.
-At times there were some tears, curse words and frustrations over the desire to want better startup infrastructure but not being able to afford it.
+We rented a virtual office to conduct consultations with clients in Maitland.
+At times there were some tears, curse words, emotional break downs over the desire to want better startup infrastructure but not being able to afford it.
 But sometimes you have to START WITH WHAT YOU GOT.
-We eventually secured our own brick and mortar location once we grew out of the commissary phase.
+We eventually secured our own brick and mortar location in 2014 once we grew out of the commissary phase.
+It took us three years to get into our own commercial kitchen, but with hard work and sacrifice, we did it.

 Principle #3: Develop Your Business Model